 Over the last years, we’ve been exploring the ins and outs of data collection: How to better understand the difference between web scraping and web crawling, how to collect data responsibly, how to use residential proxies, and so on.
 Although web scraping often looks like magic (we input a command and get structured data from any place on the web in return!), it’s really just a a number of building blocks — internet protocols, web crawlers, utilities, and more — that work together to make data collection possible.

 One of these building blocks is cURL, a command line tool for transferring data.
-In this article, we’re taking a closer look at this utility and exploring how it works, its pros and cons, and how to use it to gather data effectively.
+In this article, we’re taking a closer look at web scraping with cURL and exploring how it works, its pros and cons, and how to use it to gather data effectively.

 What is cURL?